donkey-hotei/SLAL/README.md

 Sparse Linear Algebra Library
 A simple library written in pure-python for exploring problems in linear algebra.
+This library is meant for educational purposes only, and the poor developer who created this software is not responsible for any engineering mishaps that occur due to the use of this library.

-Runs only in Python3, not currently backwards compatatible.
+Library is only compatible with Python3 or greater, not currently backwards compatatible.

-Tutorials in the works...
+Tutorials are currently in the works.

+TODO:
+	- Implement Gaussian Elimination
+	- Finish up Threshold secret sharing notebook

 Matrix-Vector Multiplication
 ```python